-But now they've lost the current series against the Baggy Greens - the nickname given to the Aussie side which refers to the caps they wear on their heads.
+But they lost badly in the 2013-2014 series against the Baggy Greens - the nickname given to the Aussie side which refers to the caps they wear on their heads.

 Australia were utterly dominant for nearly 20 years before that, winning nine out of 10 series played.
-That's why there was such a huge fuss when Michael Vaughan's England side won in 2005.
+That's why there was such a huge fuss when Michael Vaughan's England side finally won it back in 2005.

 Players to watch

 England captain Alistair Cook is one of the top players to watch out for.

-He's got a whopping 7,800 Test runs to his name at the age of just 28.
-Against Australia he's pretty good too, with four centuries and a top score of 235 not out.
+He's got a whopping 9,032 Test runs to his name and against Australia he's pretty good too, with four centuries and a top score of 235 not out.

 England bowler James Anderson will be leading his side's attack.

-He's already the second-highest England wicket-taker of all time, and has been a key player in the last three Ashes series victories.
+He's one of the top England wicket-takers, and has been a key player in previous Ashes series victories.

-Australia's skipper Michael Clarke is his team's top batsman.
+Australia's captain Michael Clarke is one of his team's top batsman.

-His average batting score is the best out of both sides at over 52 runs per innings, and he's reckoned to be a great tactical captain too.
+His average batting score is over 50 runs per innings, and he's reckoned to be a great tactical captain too.

 Australian fast bowler Mitchell Johnson could be a decisive figure in the series.

-He's been the target of a lot of mickey-taking by England fans in the past because he can sometimes be a bit erratic.
-But when he's good, he's devastating.
+He's been made fun of by England fans in the past, because he can sometimes be a bit erratic, but when he's good, he's devastating.